Do you know if broken egg shells are digestible for cats?

 Broken egg shells are 95% CaCO3 (calcium carbonate).
 This is not going to hurt your cat in reasonable or relatively small quantities.
+I am sure a cat can digest small quanities without problems.
 I presume you are asking because your cat likes eating egg shells or eats them when eating eggs.
 I guess you might like eggs, by the way!
 Seashells are made of the same substance.

 You can buy supplements for humans that contain calcium because it is good for healthy bones, muscles, nervous system, and the heart.
 The anatomy of the cat is similar.

 Within reason (a reasonable quantity), eating egg shells won’t be a problem for your cat unless it is habitual and goes on for a long time.
 If this is the case, please take your cat to a vet.